luisscholl/japanese-card-templates-for-anki/README.md

 ### translation

-The meaningin your preferred language
+The meaning in your preferred language

 ### type